SteveWalsh1989/AnchorTabs/README.md

 # AnchorTabs (macOS)

-AnchorTabs is a macOS menu bar app for pinning and restoring specific windows to allow to quickly bring a window to the front.

-## Current Features
-It runs as an `NSStatusItem` app (`LSUIElement`), supports multiple windows from the same app, and lets you jump back to exact windows with one click.

-- Menu bar app with no Dock presence.
-- Per-window pinning with support for multiple windows from the same app.
-- Open Windows popover with pin/focus controls.
-- Row-level controls for pin/unpin and rename pinned labels.
-- Pinned tab click restores exact window focus by:
-  - activating the app
-  - unminimizing the window
-  - raising/focusing the target window
-- Drag-and-drop reorder for visible pinned tabs.
-- Overflow menu for pinned tabs beyond visible capacity (default visible max: 10).
-- Missing-window state for closed/unmatched pins.
-- Diagnostics copy action in the popover's `More` menu.
-- Persistent pins and custom names via `UserDefaults`.
-- Accessibility implementation uses public AX APIs only.

-## UI Notes

-- Main management entry is a single gear icon that opens the window manager popover.
-- The orange Accessibility warning icon is clickable and opens macOS Accessibility settings directly.
-- The popover includes a `More` menu for refresh, restart polling, accessibility actions, and diagnostics copy.

-## Tech Stack

-- Swift 6 + SwiftUI
-- AppKit status item hosting
-- Accessibility APIs (`AXUIElement`, `AXObserver`)
-- `UserDefaults` for persistence

-## Project Structure

-- `toolbar-helper/App/`
-  - `ToolbarHelperApp.swift` (app entry)
-  - `AppDelegate.swift` (startup/lifecycle)
-  - `AppModel.swift` (app-level orchestration)
-  - `StatusBarController.swift` (status-item host)
-- `toolbar-helper/Views/`
-  - `MenuBarStripView.swift` (menu bar UI/actions)
-  - `WindowManagerPopoverView.swift` (open windows popover UI)
-  - `SettingsView.swift` (settings scene)
-- `toolbar-helper/Stores/`
-  - `WindowStore.swift` (AX enumeration/focus/observer polling)
-  - `PinnedStore.swift` (pin persistence/reconciliation)
-  - `PinMatcher.swift` (matching strategy/scoring)
-- `toolbar-helper/Services/`
-  - `AccessibilityPermissionManager.swift` (AX trust/prompt/settings)
-- `toolbar-helper/Models/`
-  - `Models.swift` (window/pin models)
-  - `DiagnosticsModels.swift` (diagnostic model types)
-- `toolbar-helper/Utilities/`
-  - `StringExtensions.swift` (matching helpers)
+AnchorTabs is a macOS menu bar app for pinning specific windows and restoring the exact window with one click.

+It is designed for heavy multi-window workflows (for example, multiple Cursor workspaces or multiple Chrome windows) where normal app switching is not precise enough.

+## Features

+- Menu bar app (`LSUIElement`) with no Dock icon.
+- Per-window pinning, including multiple windows from the same app.
+- Open windows manager popover with focus, pin/unpin, and rename actions.
+- Drag-and-drop pin reordering plus overflow menu for tabs beyond the visible limit.
+- Missing-window handling for closed or unmatched pinned windows.
+- Local persistence for pins, custom names, and UI settings (`UserDefaults`).

+### Robust Window Mapping

+The app now uses stricter mapping rules so pins do not silently jump to the wrong window:

+- Uses `AXWindowNumber` when available.
+- For windows without `AXWindowNumber`, reuses runtime IDs by matching the underlying `AXUIElement`.
+- Generates unique runtime IDs for newly seen no-number windows.
+- Treats ambiguous matches as missing instead of auto-remapping to a potentially wrong window.

+### Pinned Tab Context Menu

+Right-click any pinned tab to:

+- See the current mapped window.
+- Reassign the pin to another open window from the same app (`Reassign Window`).
+- Keep the existing custom pin name while updating the underlying window identity.

 ## Requirements

-- macOS (latest recommended)
+- macOS
-- Xcode 26.2+ (Swift 6 toolchain)
+- Xcode with Swift 6 support

 ## Build and Run

 ### Xcode

-1. Open `toolbar-helper.xcodeproj`
+1. Open `toolbar-helper.xcodeproj`.
-2. Select scheme `toolbar-helper`
+2. Select scheme `toolbar-helper`.
-3. Run on `My Mac`
+3. Run on `My Mac`.

 ### CLI